beynar/kit-state-params/README.md

 Each update will trigger a navigation.
 You can use the `pushHistory` option to control if you want to push a new history entry or replace the current one.
 By default it will not push a new history entry.

-The library will try its best to keep the url clean by removing empty arrays, empty strings, null values and so on.
+The library will try its best to keep the url clean by removing empty values from arrays, empty strings, null values and so on.

 ```svelte
 <script lang="ts">